-- Section 1 Introduction: Presents an introduction the goals, the scope and an overview of this deliverable. - Section 2 Social Media Sensing Framework: Introduces a Framework explains and presenting the module and their functionality. - Section 3 Collection of social media search criteria: Describes how the search criteria has been defined. - Section 4 Social Media Crawlers: Explains how the social media crawlers are implemented and what technologies are used and how they retrieve data from each platform. - Section 5 Social Media Analysis Toolkit: Illustrates the types of analysis and methods that are used Social Media analysis toolkit and performs in the retrieved social media posts. - Section 6 Fire Events stored to knowledge database: How the fire events are transformed from JSON format to an RDF representation and stored into a graph database - Section 7 Visualization of fire events: Illustrates how the fire events are visualized in the user interface of the SILVANUS Dashboard. - Section 8 Crawling Results: Displays the first results and statistics from the social media crawlers. - Section 9 Concluding remarks: Provides a summary of the document is pro and outline future work.
+- Executive summary - Section 1 Introduction: Presents an introduction the goals, the scope and an overview of this deliverable. - Section 2 Social Media Sensing Framework: Introduces a Framework that explains and presenting the module and their functionality. - Section 3 Collection of social media search criteria: Describes how the search criteria has been defined. - Section 4 Social Media Crawlers: Explains how the social media crawlers are implemented and what technologies are used and how they retrieve data from each platform. - Section 5 Social Media Analysis Toolkit: Illustrates the types of analysis and methods that are used Social Media analysis toolkit and performs in the retrieved social media posts. - Section 6 Fire Events stored to knowledge database: How the fire events are transformed from JSON format to an RDF representation and stored into a graph database - Section 7 Visualization of fire events: Illustrates how the fire events are visualized in the user interface of the SILVANUS Dashboard. - Section 8 Crawling Results: Displays the first results and statistics from the social media crawlers. - Section 9 Concluding remarks: Provides a summary of the document, the added value of the demonstrated components and outline future work.